bisq-network/bisq/doc/build.md

 ### 5. Get bisq source code and build a preliminary bisq version (don't run the jar, it wont work)

-You need to get the bisq dependencies first as we need to copy the BouncyCastle jar to the JRE directory.
+We need to get the bisq dependencies resolved first as we need to copy the BouncyCastle jar to the JRE directory.

     $ git clone https://github.com/bitsquare/bitsquare.git
     $ cd bisq